 1. Linear Regression Algorithm (from app.py):

-- Linear regression is a statistical method used to model the relationship between a dependent variable and one or more independent variables.
+- Linear regression is a statistical method used to develop the relationship between a dependent variable and one or more independent variables.

 - In this case, the algorithm predicts the TotalTimeStopped_p50 (dependent variable) based on various features such as hour, month, actual_mean_temp, and average_precipitation (independent variables).